|

 Alexanderplatz in Mitte

-Alexanderplatz is one of the most popular places for tourists in Berlin, yet, it’s not the safest one.
-Due to its central location, it’s a city’s hub for public transport.
+Alexanderplatz is one of the most popular places for tourists in Berlin, yet, it’s not a safe city.
+Due to its central location, it’s the city’s hub for public transport.
 That fact attracts many homeless and other questionable people.

 Thefts, drugs, and assaults are common in this area.
 In 2021, 5,073 were reported only in Alexanderplatz.
-To lower the crime, Berlin’s police has opened an extra station there.
+To lower the crime, Berlin’s police have opened an extra station there.

-Friedrichshain-Kreuzberg was created by merging an east ad west Berlin burroughs.
+Friedrichshain-Kreuzberg was created by merging the east and west Berlin boroughs.
 It’s located on the southern side of Mitte.
-This district was previously one of the poorest in Berlin but has since developed into a trendy scene.
+This district was previously one of the poorest in Berlin but has since developed into a trendy place scene.

 Young expats or students who want to live amid all the entertainment in Berlin are best suited for Friedrichshain.
 Although this district was widely damaged during the World War II bombing, it’s now rebuilt and buzzing with creatives.